tomsKalnins1/Parallel_2D_FFT_with_OpenGL/README.md

 ## Parallel execution

-If, for example, the number of threads : X_INVOCATIONS = 128 for a 256 image then each thread is responsible for 2 elements or 1 butterfly.
+If, for example, the number of threads : ( X_INVOCATIONS = 128 ) for a 256 image then each thread is responsible for 2 elements or 1 butterfly.

 ```glsl
 layout(local_size_x = X_INVOCATIONS, local_size_y = 1, local_size_z = 1) in;
 ```
-However if X_INVOCATIONS < 256/2 then one thread is responsible for more than one butterfly.
-Because the maximum amount of butterfies is num_samples / 2 then depending on the number of threads per workgroup num_butterflies_per_thread = ( num_samples / 2 ) / total_num_threads_per_work_group
+However, if X_INVOCATIONS < 256/2, then one thread is responsible for more than one butterfly.
+Because the maximum amount of butterflies is num_samples / 2 then depending on the number of threads per workgroup num_butterflies_per_thread = ( num_samples / 2 ) / total_num_threads_per_work_group
-The num_lvls is also the amount of supersteps, at each superstep the number of samples for a given sub-FFT 2x larger then the last (here it is k which starts at 2 as the smallest smaple size of an FFT).
+The num_lvls is also the amount of supersteps, at each superstep the number of samples for a given sub-FFT 2x larger then the last (here it is k which starts at 2 as the smallest sample size of an FFT).

 ```glsl